ococrook/bandle/README.md

 A simple demo is given in the vigenettes folder with clear demonstrations of the input and output.
 A small dataset can take around an hour to run; for large dataset we recommend a a compute server.
 The longest the analysis has taken has been a couple of hours on a single compute node.
 The demo take a few minutes to run.

+The vignettes include an example of the analysis of the THP-1 monocyte system, as well as simulated examples.

 # Documentation

 Documentation to run the main functions can be found in the vignette or by typing ?bandle in the consol after loading the package.

+# Contribution

+Contributions are welcome, please open issue so we can discuss any contribution in advance.

+# Feature requests

+This package is actively being developed and maintained, please open an issue if you would like a particular feature.